-We provide tours of the WTP and make presentations to groups, including civic organizations and schools.
+While temporarily stopped due to COVID restrictions, we usually provide tours of the WTP and make presentations to groups, including civic organizations and schools.
 We also have a variety of educational brochures available upon request.
 Please contact us at (252) 551-1562 for more information.
 Our Board of Commissioners meets on the third Thursday of every month at noon, except in June.
-Meetings are held in the Board Room on the second floor of our Main Office, 401 South Greene Street.
+Meetings are normally held in the Board Room on the second floor of our Main Office, 401 South Greene Street.
 The public is welcome to attend.
+Call 252-551-1500 ahead of time to see if the meeting will be held in person or virtually.